hisaylama/hisaylama/README.md

 # Hi there 👋, I'm @hisaylama

 I am an physicist with a deep interest in statistical physics, machine learning, and quantitative research.
-My work primarily revolves around the intricate world of non-equillibrium physics, quantitative data driven research and the application of quantitative image processing techniques.

 ## About Me